bhuvaneshsel/HTTP-DDS_Bridge/README.md

 # Set Up Guide
 ## 1. Build the DDS App
+  1. Create a folder called build inside the dds folder.
-  1. Change directory into the build folder and run the commands:
+  2. Change directory into the build folder and run the commands:
       >cmake .. <br/>
       >cmake --build . <br/>
     *This is for Mac, it might vary for Windows/Linux